khaytsus/rigtool/README.md

 There are two variables in the script, $tune_bottom and $tune_top, which when set to your tuning limits can warn you when you attempt to tune out of the band limits of your radio.
 The script will still instruct the radio to tune to the input frequency and if it is out of band will likely just stay on the frequency it was already on.
 If you want to enforce the limits, set $enforce_tune_limit to 1 which will invalidate the input.

+If %freqnames is defined and the frequency matches, it will add the known name of the frequency to the response.

+You can also use the 'chan' command to change to a named channel, such as 'chan 60m ch1'.
+Performs a substring match, but may return unexpected results if there are multiple matches as the internal ordering of a Perl hash is not guaranteed.

 ### Scan mode

 When initiated from Manual mode, the scan mode scans from the bottom frequency given to the top frequency given and when it reaches the boundary it reverses and scans back to the bottom, scanning back and forth between the two boundaries.
 Example:  s7100-7300 will scan from 7100kHz to 7300kHz, starting at 7100kHz.